6 steps toward establishing a debriefing culture in law enforcement

+- Safeguard information.
 While the results of after-action analysis should be widely shared amongst agency members and other allied agencies, it’s vital to protect information and restrict its use to authorized personnel.
 If sensitive information is handled improperly, it could fall into the wrong hands and jeopardize the effort.
-All personnel should be trained on the proper ways to use and protect sensitive information.
+All personnel should be trained in the proper ways to use and protect sensitive information.

 The most important thing about handling a critical incident is getting the job done right, with a minimum of injury to all involved.
-In order to do this consistently, we need to promote our strengths, learn from our mistakes, and fix our problems, but we can’t do this if we ignore or hide them.
+To do this consistently, we need to promote our strengths, learn from our mistakes and fix our problems, but we can’t do this if we ignore or hide them.